Hey there...

 This is a complete guide to keyword research for startups.

-The process you're about to learn is the exact process I use when researching keywords for my clients - all early-stage startups - to position them in front of the very people looking for products like theirs right now.
+The process I’m about to show you?
+It’s the exact one I use with early-stage startups to get them in front of the right people at the right time.

 CHAPTERS: